SpartaSci/bible/hardware/hardware trust/TPM features/Certification.md

 A certified key that can be used for **signing** may be used to attest the platform data that affect the integrity (*trustworthiness*) of a platform

-Certificate and authentication credential can be stored in a [[hardware/hardware trust/_hardware trust#for storage|RTS element]]
+Certificate and authentication credential can be stored in a [[hardware/hardware trust/_hardware trust#for storage RTS|RTS element]]